 This joint honours degree offers the opportunity to study two different subjects together, whilst having the freedom to follow your own interests.

 Core modules in each subject will equip you with an understanding of mathematical structures and techniques while teaching you how to think clearly, analyse ideas and construct effective arguments.
 You’ll think about morality, knowledge, the self, logic, philosophy of the mind or the nature of reality alongside algebra and calculus.

 We also offer an impressive range of optional modules allowing you to shape your degree to your own interests.
 It’s an excellent way to gain a broad range of expertise and graduate with both the knowledge and transferable skills that employers value.

-A joint honours degree allows you to study the same compulsory topics as students on each single honours course, but you'll take fewer optional modules so you can fit in both subjects.
+A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer options and discovery modules so you can fit in both subjects.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 |Numbers and Vectors||10|